apollographql/apollo-client/docs/source/apollo-client/core.md

 <h2 id="gql">gql template literals</h2>

-When using Apollo Client, you will often write your queries using multiline template literals.
+When using Apollo Client, you usually write your queries using multiline template literals.
 These literals need to be tagged with the `gql` tag, like this:

 ```js
 const query = gql`